darvenommm/backend_first_hw/README.md

 # Movies site

 ## Launch
+First of all, you's to have docker and git in your pc

+Than copy this repository by git (git clone), navigate to the created folder (cd) and follow the instructions below

-chmod +x ./commands/run.sh
+- chmod +x ./commands/run.sh
+- (create .env file in the root directory)

-source ./commands/run.sh
+- source ./commands/run.sh
+- finally go to the http://localhost/<env.SERVER_PORT> after you see "start" in the terminal

 ## Environment variables
 SERVER_PORT=<change_me>